+Taylor & Clay, Bullitt’s restaurant, is just to the left of reception towards the back of the ground floor, whilst the Rattlebag cocktail bar is hidden down a door to the opposite side.
+More on those later, but first: to the rooms!
 You might imagine you’ve walked into a lobby of a hotel in New York’s Soho or London’s Shoreditch, but once you’ve checked in and make your way to your room, you’re hit with the most Northern Irish touch possible.
-Breaking from convention, Bullitt has decided to forgo the standard alerts of ‘doors opening; fourth floor’ in the lifts and commissioned a colourful local character’s voice to signal everything.
+Breaking from convention, Bullitt has decided to forego the standard alerts of ‘doors opening: fourth floor’ in the lifts and commissioned a colourful local character’s voice to signal everything.
 “Doors closing… so they are”, broadcaster Joe Lindsay barks before jovially announcing each floor in typical Belfast style.
-It’s a small touch, but made us titter every single time!
+It’s a small touch, but makes us titter every single time!

-43 rooms are arranged in three categories, according to size: Dinky, Comfy, and Roomy.
-We stayed in a Comfy, which was a perfect fit for two.
+43 rooms are arranged in three categories, according to size: Dinky, Comfy, and Roomy, each designed to maximise space and cut out the nonsense.
+We’ve stayed in each of the sizes and regardless of size they all boast the same amenities.
 Don’t expect fitted wardrobes, trouser presses and other frivolous facilities; only the practical will do here.
 A block-coloured metal rack with a few hangers means you can hang your going-out threads or keep your coat crease-free, which is the only storage available.

 The bathroom is expansive in monochrome tile.
 A closed shower room with powerful, boiling hot rain shower and additional wand is such a welcome luxury – we probably spent 20 minutes in the shower a day each!
 Filbert & Mason products, in generous quantities, is another plus!
 Towels could be bigger, if we were nitpicking!

-We’re total tea guzzlers, so one touch in particular that we love to see in a hotel is fresh milk and proper-sized mugs.
-This, we’ve found is very rare, and thankfully Bullit have taken heed of this!
-We were so glad that our early morning cuppa could be made in the right sized mug, with fresh cold milk and all within arm’s reach of our bed! +1 for the Lotus biscuits… a delicious touch!
+We’re total tea guzzlers, so one touch in particular that we love to see in a hotel is fresh milk in the fridge and proper-sized mugs.
+This, we’ve found, is very rare, and thankfully Bullit have taken heed of it.
+We were so glad that our early morning cuppa could be made in the right sized mug, with fresh cold milk and all within arm’s reach of our bed.